Ujwaadu: Production

 Ujwaadu took off with its Muhurat in Bangalore on 22 April 2011 at Kumaraswamy Lay Out.
 Celebrities from Kannada Film world including Girish Kasaravalli, T. S. Nagabharana, Jayamala, Umashree and Dr. K. Ramesh Kamath who produced and directed Konkani film in the early Eighties namely ‘Jana Mana’.

 The film was shot around Karkala and Mangalore, and is the Third film of GSB Konkani language.
 Prior to its release, the only two GSB Konkani films produced were Tapaswini and Jana Mana.

+Reception

+A critic from Daijiworld.com wrote, "Ujwaadu entertains.
+It endears itself to you as you watch it.
+It is mellow, gentle and indulgent".

+Home media

+The DVD of the film was released in Muscat, Oman on 22 March 2015.